 At exactly 12 noon, the bus commenced its five-hour northward trip to Surigao City.
 With an early departure and fast speed, we figured out we can still witness the sunset at our last stop for this backpacking adventure.

 Along the way, we witnessed glorious scenes of sea, sky, and earth blending together in one harmonious waltz.
 Many times in our adventures, we are mesmerized and awestruck by the grandeur of Mother Nature, which defies any man-made wonder.
 We can just imagine the millions of years Mother Nature spent in shaping this lovely coast.

-Sweetie enjoyed the bibinka.
-Compared to our very own Mandaue’s flaky bibinka, Surigao’s version is chewy.
-In addition, Mandaue’s bibinka is sweeter (at least in our opinion).
+Sweetie enjoyed the bibingka.
+Compared to our very own Mandaue’s flaky bibingka, Surigao’s version is chewy.
+In addition, Mandaue’s bibingka is sweeter (at least in our opinion).
 However, that doesn’t mean that Surigao’s is inferior; it just tastes different, being more “dairy-like” than Mandaue’s.